JulienCalvignac/BuDa/CONTRIBUTING.md

-# Contributing to the X-DYN project
+# Contributing to BuDa

 ## Code of conduct

-This project and everyone participating in it is governed by the [X-DYN Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [BuDa Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to charles-edouard.cady@sirehna.com.
+Please report unacceptable behavior to alan.guegan@sirehna.com.

 ## How can I contribute?